 (TO-220) voltage regulator.
-However those typically have a maximum 35VDC input and will get very warm (heatsink).
-Note that those also have a 2V voltage drop at 1A I_fwd, so you will be limited to ~17 to 35VDC input.
+However those typically have a maximum 35VDC input and will get very warm with >20V in (heatsink required).
+The 7815 also has a 2V voltage drop at 1A I_fwd, so you will be limited to ~17 to 35VDC input.

-For ultimate adjustability, the 15V rail can be generated with another generated from another external power supply.
+For ultimate flexibility to the main bus, the 15V rail can instead be generated from another external power supply.

 Next, a generic 555 timer (U2) is configured in the standard astable oscillation mode with a duty cycle fixed at 50%.
-The operation frequency is set by R6 and C6, as well as a external potentiometer
+The operation frequency is set by R6 and C6, as well as an external series potentiometer

 (5kR), connected to J5.
-In the schematice above, this allows setting an operating frequency between about 23.4kHz and
+In the schematic above, this allows setting an operating frequency between about 23.4kHz and